MORE: Simultaneous Multi-View 3D Object Recognition and Pose Estimation: Proposed Methodology

 Towards this goal, instead of a multi-label classification problem where we classified each viewpoint as informative or not, we defined the problem as a regression to infer the entropy values of every viewpoint, generating a spherical entropy map of the object.
-The entropy map $H(\phi,\theta)$ is learned in the form of a 2D function that maps two spherical coordinates, $\phi$ and $\theta$ necessary to identify the viewpoints on a sphere around the object to the inferred entropy values: $H : (\phi,~\theta) \xrightarrow{} h$.
-The coordinates of the most informative views are then obtained by evaluating the peaks of the entropy map:
+The entropy map $H(\phi,\theta)$ is learned in the form of a 2D function that maps two spherical coordinates, $\phi$ and $\theta$ necessary to identify the viewpoints on a sphere around the object to the inferred entropy values: $H : (\phi,~\theta) \xrightarrow{} h$. {Since MORE can generate the entropy map from any angle, the initial angle does not influence the results.} {For a view $v$}, the coordinates of the most informative views are then obtained by evaluating the peaks of the entropy map: